 In the 1970s, Dr. Robert Atkins introduced the Atkins Diet, a low-carbohydrate eating plan that gained significant popularity and sparked the low-carb movement.
 Dr. Atkins believed that reducing carbohydrate intake could lead to weight loss by inducing a state of nutritional ketosis.
 His book, published in 1972, outlined the principles of the diet and highlighted its potential benefits.

 The Atkins Diet quickly became a mainstream option for weight loss, attracting millions of followers worldwide.
 Other low-carb diets, such as the South Beach Diet, Paleo Diet, and Mediterranean Diet, also gained traction in subsequent years.
-These diets shared the common principle of restricting carbohydrates to promote weight loss and overall health.
+These diets shared the research and implementing principle of restricting carbohydrates to promote weight loss and overall health.

 The success and enduring popularity of the Atkins Diet and other low-carb diets prompted extensive research into their efficacy.
 Numerous studies have explored the impact of low-carbohydrate eating plans on weight loss, blood sugar control, and other health markers.